Jadocee/ITServicesPortal/README.md

     ));
     ```

 After following these steps, each time the `getLoginView()` method is called, a new account is added to the database and can be used to sign into the application.
 The details of the account in the `insertClient()` method can be modified to change their first name, last name, email, password, phone number, and role.
 The role can be one of three options, `Role.ITSTAFF`, `Role.User`, or `Role.DEV`.
 The `DEV` role provides the account with full-access to all features of the IT services portal.

-The following table provides example data that can be used for creating accounts.
+The following table provides example data that can be used for creating accounts:

 | Username                           | Password              | Role       |
 |------------------------------------|-----------------------|------------|